Leroy-git121/fortinet-monitor-lab/README.md

 Inspired by real-world blue team operations and practical penetration testing scenarios.

 Feel free to fork, clone, or ask questions via Issues!

+BIG NOTE: THE FORTINET FIREWALL EXPRIES EVERY MONTH SO SOME TIMES THE FIREWALL FILES MIGHT NOT WORK I WILL TRY MY BEST TO KEEP IT UPDATED EACH MONTH.